Vancouver Housing Market Update and Forecast

 Did we see slower growth in 2021, as this prediction suggested?

 Pessimists Point to Fiscal Problems that Suggest a Housing Crash

-CMHC has boldly forecasted a dour outlook for the next two years, with the trough appearing in late summer of 2021.
-That view has little support and sales stats in Vancouver, Okanagan, Toronto, Montreal, Calgary, Mississauga, York Region and the rest of the GTA continue to show big demand and rising prices.
+CMHC did boldly forecast a dour outlook for the next two years however they eventually retracted their prediction.
+That view had little support and sales stats in Vancouver, Okanagan, Toronto, Montreal, Calgary, Mississauga, York Region and the rest of the GTA continue to show big demand and rising prices.

 Housing markets are so severely short of supply, it would take something very dramatic, like the pandemic to suppress sales.
 The pandemic in fact, is helping to accelerate sales that never would have happened (outflow from cities to suburbs and small towns).

-Vancouver’s economy will certainly be challenged however with the positive outlook for a vaccine, we could see huge demand in 2021 when the vaccinations are in full swing.
+Vancouver’s economy will certainly be challenged however with the positive outlook for vaccinations, we could see huge demand this summer as vaccinations grow.

 The Canadian government just announced a $100 billion stimulus package beginning in 2021, which will give the BC an extra boost going forward.
-Oil, natural gas, metals, and forestry products should all increase in price which further supports a good outlook for the Province of British Columbia.
+Natural gas, metals, and forestry products should all increase in price which further supports a good outlook for the Province of British Columbia.